 Overstaying and Penalties: what happens if you don’t extend your stay in Thailand?

 Failure to extend before expiration brands one an overstayer, risking penalties.
 A fine accumulates daily, up to a 20,000 THB maximum.
-Removal from the country also looms, with blacklisting possible for future entry blocks lasting years in extreme scenarios.
+Removal from the country also looms, with bann possible for future entry blocks lasting years in extreme scenarios.
 Constantly ensure application ahead of the deadline to sidestep such consequences.

 Key Considerations when extending your stay in Thailand after 60 days